Advanced Placement (AP) Program Guide

 Free Practice Tests

-Ms. Thrash helps students and families build candidacy through strategic course selection and postsecondary planning.
+I help students and families build candidacy through strategic course selection and postsecondary planning.
 Making informed decisions about AP coursework, college readiness, and career pathways requires understanding how each choice fits into the broader picture.
-Students who plan intentionally move forward with confidence, knowing their academic choices align with their long-term goals.